 State Police confirm shooting involving trooper

-INDIANAPOLIS (WISH) — An Indiana State Trooper has been involved in a shooting with a suspect on the east side of Indianapolis.
+INDIANAPOLIS (WISH) — An Indiana State Police trooper shot and wounded a suspect Thursday on the far east side of Indianapolis.

-Police were called at around 12:20 p.m. to the area near 34th Street and Franklin Road, where the suspect was shot.
+At around 11:30 a.m., a pair of troopers pulled over a vehicle at 34th Street and Tiffany Drive.
+That’s a residential area close to I-465, just south of Lawrence near 38th Street and Post Road.

-The trooper, whose name was not shared by police, was not hurt.
+During the traffic stop, a person inside the vehicle got out and ran, according to ISP Sgt.
+John Perrine.

 Thursday’s shooting marks the second time this week that a suspect has been shot by a member of Indiana State Police.